Blendify/blender-manual/blender_docs/manual/about/style_guides/writing_guide.rst

    so keep the text concise and relevant to the topic at hand.
 Maintainable
-   Keep in mind that Blender has frequent releases, so try to write content that won't have to be redone the moment some small change is made.
+   Keep in mind that Blender has frequent releases, so try to write content that will not have to be redone the moment some small change is made.
    This also helps a small documentor community to maintain the manual.